852569069/Supercon_Diffusion/README.md

 ## Description

-This project constitutes a code implementation derived from the Supercon-Diffusion model.
+This project is a code implementation of the Supercon-Diffusion model.
 Supercon-Diffusion is proficient in generating the efficacy of doped superconductors.

 ## Installation